gregorybwest/local-gigs-app/README.md

 - Run `bundle install`
 - Run `rails db:setup`
 - Run `rails server`
+- When the server is running, verify the database is setup correctly by going to these endpoints:
+  `http://localhost:3000/users` to see a list of users.
+  `http://localhost:3000/events` to see a list of events.

 ## Next

-Go to `http://localhost:3000/users` to see a list of users.
-Go to `http://localhost:3000/events` to see a list of events.

--
+- When the local server is displaying the data, go to [Local Gigs frontend](https://github.com/gregorybwest/local-gigs-frontend) and follow the instructions to set up the frontend.